huntergregal/mimipenguin/README.md

+# OBSOLETE BRANCH
+* Keeping for history and any future research.
+Uses known offsets now deprecated in favor of string parsing method.

 # Mimipenguin beta-2.0
 A tool to dump the login password from the current linux desktop user.
 Adapted from the idea behind the popular Windows tool mimikatz.